-Pachakuti refers to the time of great transformation that we are currently living.
-In Quechua, a language of South America, the word “pacha”, translates to world, earth, space, realm… sometimes even soil; “kuti” means turning, churn, movement.
-Joined together, these words can be interpreted as “world reversal or churning.”
-Although Mesa means table in Spanish, it can also mean a shamanically empowered altar, used traditionally for self-exploration, transformation and personal growth.
+In Quechua, a language of South America, the word “Pacha”, translates to world, earth, space, realm… sometimes even soil; “Kuti” means turning, churn, movement.
+Joined together, these words can be interpreted as “world reversal or churning,” also referring to the time of great transformation that we are currently living.

-Powerhouse Ed. is the home of the Ukhu Pacha Healing & Inquiry Space located in Albany, CA. The Ukhu Pacha is a place where one may allow and celebrate change through shamanism.
+Located in Albany, CA, this is a place where one may allow and celebrate change through shamanism.

 At Powerhouse, we believe that there is no greater teacher than the Earth herself.
 Through our workshops and healing sessions, we integrate urban culture with nature and create earth-honoring rituals and ceremony that balance us in the ever-shifting climate.
 These powerful rituals incite heart experiences that lead to a greater sense of wholeness.
 This is what changes the world and through our programs we cultivate a deeper reverence for the planet so each person may experience this for his/herself.

 Munay (Love) is the greatest transformational power.
 Community ritual and the simple act of saying, "Thank You", cultivates a kinder and more expansive heart.

 If you are out of balance, struggle with addiction, desire to go deeper into your soul's journey, or have a physical issue that needs tending, participating in a healing session may be of great assistance.